Medicaid and Medicare are two incredibly handy programs that pay for medical assistance for low-income families and individuals.

 But do all pharmacies and health providers accept them?
 What about Walgreens?
 Does Walgreens take Medicaid and Medicare?

 Does Walgreens Take Medicaid?

-My father experienced this firsthand when he had to go through the redetermination process to reestablish his Medicaid eligibility.
+My father experienced this firsthand when he had to undergo the redetermination process to reestablish his Medicaid eligibility.
 To proceed, he contacted his State’s Department of Health and Human Services for guidance.

-While the redetermination process can take anywhere from 1 to 14 months, my father was fortunate enough to regain his eligibility in just 2 months.
+While the redetermination process can take 1 to 14 months, my father was fortunate enough to regain his eligibility in just 2 months.

 Does Walgreens Take Ohio Medicaid?